airbnb/knowledge-repo/README.md

 	<knowledge_post>
 		- knowledge.md
 		+ images/* [Optional]
-		+ orig_src/* [Optional; stores the original converted file]
+		+ src/* [Optional; stores the original source files]

-Images are automatically extracted from the local paths on your computer, and placed into images. `orig_src` contains the file(s) from which the knowledge post was converted from.
+Images are automatically extracted from the local paths on your computer, and placed into images. `src` contains the file(s) from which the knowledge post was converted from.